autopi-io/documentation/docs/guides/Mini/index.md

 ![AutoPi.io - Relocator cable](/img/guides/getting_started/relocator_cable2.jpg)

-## 5. Finalization
+## 5. Finished

-Your device is now online and connected to the AutoPi Cloud.
+Your device is now online, connected to AutoPi Cloud, and ready to be used.